 Regular and Broken Appointments

 Your appointments will vary in time.
-The appointment to get your braces on usually takes from one to two hours.
-You'll then see us at regular intervals 4 - 6 weeks apart for an adjustment, which usually takes 10 minutes.
-If an appointment will be longer we will usually inform you of this at the time of scheduling your next appointment.
-Our regular office hours are Tuesday to Saturday from 8:30 AM to 6 PM.
+The appointment to get your braces on usually takes from 60-90 minutes.
+You'll then see us at regular intervals 4 - 6 weeks apart for an adjustment, which usually takes 10-20 minutes.
+If an appointment will be longer we will try to inform you of this at the time of scheduling your next appointment.
 Patients are seen by appointment only.
 We make every effort to be on time for you, and ask that you extend the same courtesy to us.
 If for some reason you cannot keep your appointment, please contact our office immediately.
-By doing so you allow another patient to use that time as well as reschedule your appointment.
-If it is after hours, please leave your name and number and a brief message on our voice mail and we will return your call in the morning.
+If it is after hours, please leave your name and number and a brief message on our voice mail and we will return your call the next morning.
 Try to cancel only if it is an emergency.
 Appointments are scheduled for you on the 4 - 6 week interval and therefore rescheduling can become difficult.
 However, we will always do our best to accommodate you.

 Length of Treatment